-There are many recipes for this cake in Internet so I am going to present now my version.
+There are many recipes for Napoleon cake in the web but I am going to present you my version.

-I didn’t really understand why it is called Napoleon.
-It appears mostly as a Russian cake.
-The easiest way to make it is just with puff pastry and vanilla cream.
-There are also recipes with homemade cake layers but considering that for me now every minute is precious, the puff pastry is just fine.
+The easiest way to make it is just with puff pastry and vanilla pastry cream.
+There are also recipes with homemade cake layers but considering that for busy people (like you and me) every minute is precious, the puff pastry is just fine.
 You need to bake the layers separately and when they cool completely you assemble them with the frosting.
 It is as easy as it sounds.

 I was very happy that such a simple cake turned out to be so delicious.
 Even my better half appreciated it (and he is totally not into sweets).

-Preheat oven to 200°C. Line a large pan with parchment paper.
+- Preheat oven to 200° (400 degrees F) Line a large baking tin with parchment paper.

-Bake the pastry layers for about 20 minutes, or until golden brown.
+- Bake the pastry layers for about 20 minutes, or until golden brown.
 Let them cool and then cut each one in half horizontally.
-Bake also the leftover pieces of the pastry: they will be used as cake topping.
+Bake also the leftover pieces of the pastry: they will be used for decoration.